 Almost every industry has project managers or people with similar responsibilities.
 Project managers work in all kinds of industries, including construction, event coordinating, health care, and tech.
-Their role is universal, and so are the traits of a good project manager.
+Their role is universal which makes their job challenging and complex.

 You may be wondering, how do I know which type of meeting template to use? 🤔

 There is a unique project management meeting for each type of project a team can undertake.